Required Application Materials

 April 1 – Applications due

-April 1 – Interview deadline (recommended but not required)
+April 1 – Interview deadline (interviews are optional)

 June 15 – Commitment deposits due

 Spring Transfer Deadlines

 October 10 – Interview deadline (interviews are optional)

 October 10 – FAFSA and CSS/Financial Aid PROFILE due

 Pitzer College welcomes transfer applicants from two-year and four-year institutions.

 A student is considered a transfer applicant if they have earned a high school diploma or GED and completed one or more semesters or two or more quarters of college credit.

 Check out our webinar, Transfer 101, for detailed information about our transfer application process!

 NOTE: If you are 23 years of age or older, please consider applying to Pitzer as a New Resources student.